numpy/numpy/doc/source/reference/c-api/array.rst

 the new array iterator, :c:type:`NpyIter`.

-An array iterator is a simple way to access the elements of an N-dimensional array quickly and efficiently, as seen in `the example <iterator.html#simple-iteration-example>` which provides more description of this useful approach to looping over an array from C.
+An array iterator is a simple way to access the elements of an N-dimensional array quickly and efficiently, as seen in :ref:`the example <iteration-example>` which provides more description of this useful approach to looping over an array from C.

 .. c:function:: PyObject* PyArray_IterNew(PyObject* arr)